Alexoa4/Alexoa4/README.md

 <h2>👨‍💻 Cybersecurity Defence Projects:</h2>

-  - [Using Wireshark and a SIEM (Splunk to Analyse and Investigate a Remote intrusion Attempt]
+  - [Using Wireshark and an SIEM (Splunk to Analyse and Investigate a Remote Intrusion Attempt]
-  - [Examining a Compromised Host Memory and Performing Forensic Disk Examination Using Volatility, Atom, Autopsy and Registry Explorer in a Virtualized DFIR Workstation.]
+  - [Examining a Compromised Host Memory and Performing Forensic Disk Examination Using Volatility, Atom, Autopsy, and Registry Explorer in a Virtualized DFIR Workstation.]
-  - [Exploit and Fix a Website Vulnerability Using Burpe Suite and John the Ripper in a Virtualized Environment]
+  - [Exploit and Fix a Website Vulnerability Using Burp Suite and John the Ripper in a Virtualized Environment]
   - [Analyze Malicious Network Traffic using Snort and Wireshark]